- Energy-efficient living

 - Get your assessor to go through your tailored report with you to understand the actions you can take and what your expected savings could be, including the no and low cost options as well as bigger changes that require upfront costs.

 - Make a plan and get your household involved in implementing it.
-Our guides to getting a home assessment and reducing your energy bills will give you all the information you need to jump right in.
+Our guides to getting a home assessment and reducing your energy bills will give you all the information to get started.

 The best time to think about and improve the energy efficiency of your home is when you're building, renovating or buying a home.
 The decisions you make at this time will affect your lifestyle and your energy costs for many years to come.